Micro Switch KB

 The same general style of adapter system appears to be used with 1KS switches, being observed in 1KS1-T and 1KS3-T (which look identical).

-Some keyboards with Series KB switches do not have a PCB for the switches.
+Some keyboards with KB switches do not have a PCB for the switches.
 Instead, the switches are all connected via flying leads.
 Here, the flat terminals on the switch permit the use of spade connectors for solder-free attachment.
 These switches do not have stand-offs.

 For keyboards where the switches are soldered to a PCB, normal PCB solder terminals were used.
 The terminals are wider just where they protrude from the switch; this short wide area appears to serve as a stand-off.

 The non-reed switches are designed for socket connection via connector blocks, which are special sockets that separate out the wiring from the switches.
+Such switches can be extracted from the control panel or keyboard and replaced without the need to desolder the failed switch.

-Series KB reed switches are capable of single and double pole configurations.
+KB reed switches are capable of single and double pole configurations.
 Some switches have the holes in the base for the second pair of terminals (and for additional terminals of unknown purpose), while others have a shell that only accepts a single-pole configuration.

-No double-pole switches have yet been observed.
+No double-pole reed switches have yet been observed.

 |7C*||Indicators (lamp-only units)|